amzn/style-dictionary/docs/quick_start.md

 [UIColor colorWithRed:0.80f green:0.80f blue:0.80f alpha:1.00f]
 ```

 That's it!
-There is a lot more you can do with your style dictionary than will generate some files with color values.
+There is a lot more you can do with your style dictionary than generating files with color values.
 Take a look
 at some [examples](examples.md) or take a deeper dive into [package structure](package_structure.md), [extending](extending.md), or how the [build process](build_process.md) works.

 ## Basic Usage